SmartEVSE/SmartEVSE-3/docs/configuration.md

   <Disabled>    The RCD option is not used
   <Enabled>     When a fault current is detected, the contactor will be opened

-RFID    use a RFID card reader to enable/disable access to the EVSE
+RFID    use an RFID card reader to enable/disable access to the EVSE
         A maximum of 20 RFID cards can be stored.
   <Disabled>  RFID reader turned off
   <EnableAll> Accept all learned cards for enabling/disabling the SmartEVSE
   <EnableOne> Only allow a single (learned) card to be used for enabling/disabling the
               SmartEVSE.
-In this mode the lock (if used) will lock the cable in the charging socket, and the same card is used to unlock it again
+In this mode, the lock (if used) will lock the cable in the charging socket, and the same card is used to unlock it again
-  <Learn>     Learn a new card and store it into the SmartEVSE.
-Make sure you stay in the
+  <Learn>     Learn a new card and store it in the SmartEVSE.
+Make sure you stay on the
               menu when learning cards.
 Present a card in front of the reader.
 "Card Stored" will be shown on the LCD
   <Delete>    Erase a previous learned card.
 Hold the card in front of the reader.
 "Card